aerickt/lapwing-for-beginners/src/Appendix-A.md

 ### Setting up Lapwing

-It is highly recommended that you use the <code>plover-lapwing-aio</code> plugin.
+It is highly recommended that you use the <code class="code-mono">plover-lapwing-aio</code> plugin.
 This will automatically install the right plugins, dictionaries, and adds some other quality-of-life improvements such as relocating the number key for you and reverting the special number key behaviour.
 See [chapter 5](Chapter-05.md) for setting up Lapwing with this plugin.

 However, if you already have several dictionaries with Plover theory, you can also just add the Lapwing dictionaries to your stack.
 All the Lapwing dictionaries are fully compatible with Plover without having to make any modifications.
 See [appendix B](Appendix-B.md) for details.